hchmr/bittle/README.md

 **Missing Features:**

 - Limited static analysis (e.g., no definite return analysis)
-- The maximum size of a stack frame is hard-coded
 - Number of arguments to a function is limited to 8

 **Planned Enhancements:**